mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 ---

 ##### Wrapper Function
-JuliaGrid includes a wrapper function [`stateEstimation!`](@ref stateEstimation!), for solving state estimation using Gauss-Newton method.
-If users aim to compute the state estimation with a minimal number of function calls, the process would be:
+JuliaGrid provides a wrapper function [`stateEstimation!`](@ref stateEstimation!) for AC state estimation.
+Hence, it offers a way to solve it using the Gauss-Newton method with reduced implementation effort:
 ```@example ACSEWLS
 setInitialPoint!(system, analysis) # hide
 analysis = gaussNewton(system, device)